Cost of Living in Vermont

 Taxes in Vermont: What Residents Pay

-The tax environment in Vermont plays a significant role in determining residents' overall financial picture.
-Vermont imposes a state income tax with a top marginal rate of 8.8 percent.
-This tax applies to wages, salaries, investment income, and in most cases retirement income, though specific exemptions and deductions vary.
-For a household earning the median income of $63,477, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget.
+Vermont imposes a state income tax with a top marginal rate of 8.8.
+This tax applies to wages, salaries, investment income, and in most cases retirement distributions, though specific exemptions and brackets vary.
+For a household earning the median income of $63,477, state income taxes represent a meaningful deduction from take-home pay that must be factored into any relocation budget or financial plan.
+The state sales tax rate is 6.0.
+This rate is in line with what many states charge, adding a predictable percentage to retail purchases, dining, and most services.
+Property taxes run at an effective rate of 1.83 of assessed home value.
+On the median home price of $380,000, that translates to approximately $6,954 per year, or roughly $580 per month added to homeownership costs.
+This above-average rate adds substantially to the annual cost of owning a home and should be carefully factored into affordability calculations.

 Everyday Expenses: Groceries, Utilities, Transportation & Healthcare